Alzheimer’s Disease Overview

 What is Alzheimer’s Disease?

-Alzheimer’s disease is the most common form of the dementia disorders, affecting as many as 5 million Americans.
-That number includes over 275,000 Arkansans.
+Alzheimer’s disease is the most common form of the dementia disorders, affecting as many as 6 million Americans.
+1 in 3 seniors dies with Alzheimer’s or another dementia.
+It kills more than breast cancer and prostate cancer combined.
 Alzheimer’s disease is a progressive, degenerative disease which attacks the brain and results in impaired memory, thinking, and behavior.

 As with all forms of dementia, the rate of progression of the disease in persons living with Alzheimer’s varies from case to case.
 From the onset of symptoms, the life span of a person living with Alzheimer’s can range anywhere from 3 to 20 or more years.
-The disease eventually leaves the individual unable to care for himself/herself.
+The lifetime risk for Alzheimer’s at 45 is 1 in 5 for women and 1 in 10 for men.

 What are the Symptoms of Alzheimer’s Disease?